onepanelio/core-docs/docs/reference/workflows/tensorboard.md

 ---
-title: Enable TensorBoard
+title: Accessing TensorBoard
-sidebar_label: Enable TensorBoard
+sidebar_label: Accessing TensorBoard
-description: Onepanel - Enable TensorBoard in Workflows
+description: Onepanel - Accessing TensorBoard in Workflows
 ---

-## Enable TensorBoard
+## Enabling TensorBoard

 You can add TensorBoard as a `sidecar` to any Workflow template as follows: